Elylo15/Prova-Finale-di-ingegneria-del-Software/README.md

 ## How to use/Download:
 **Requirements:** java 21 installed (to check it run in the terminal `java -version`).

-Obtain the `.jar` files from `CodexNaturalis/Deliverables/JAR/**.jar`.
+Obtain the `.jar` files from `CodexNaturalis/deliverables/final/jar/**.jar`.
 Go where you stored the files and:

 - Run `java -jar PSP27-1.0-SNAPSHOT-clientGUI.jar` to start the client *GUI*.
 - Run `java -jar PSP27-1.0-SNAPSHOT-clientCLI.jar` to start the client *CLI*.
 - Run `java -jar PSP27-1.0-SNAPSHOT-server.jar` to start the *server*.

-**Note on the server:** By running the server, you will also create two directories with files in your current position.
+**Note on the server:** By running the server you will also create two directories with files in your current position.

 ## Other Features
 * Full screen mode responsive